 Radiculopathy occurs when the herniated nucleus compresses or irritates the nerve root.
-Posterior protrusion may compress the cord or cauda equina, especially in a congenitally narrow spinal canal (spinal stenosis).
+Posterior protrusion may compress the cord in the cervical, thoracic, or upper lumbar spine or the cauda equina, especially in a congenitally narrow spinal canal (spinal stenosis).
 In the lumbar area, > 80% of disk ruptures affect L5 or S1 nerve roots; in the cervical area, C6 and C7 are most commonly affected.

 Herniated disks are common.

 Herniated disks often cause no symptoms, or they may cause symptoms and signs in the distribution of affected nerve roots.
 Pain usually develops suddenly, and back pain is typically relieved by bed rest.
 In contrast, nerve root pain caused by an epidural tumor or abscess begins more insidiously, and back pain is worsened by bed rest.

 In patients with lumbosacral herniation, straight-leg raises stretch the lower lumbar roots and exacerbate back or leg pain (bilateral if disk herniation is central); straightening the knee while sitting also causes pain.

 Cervical herniation causes pain during neck flexion or tilting.

 Cauda equina compression often results in urine retention or incontinence due to loss of sphincter function.